HABITAT FACTS:

 Neighborhood projects

-- The Progressive Improvement methodology allows families to build a safe home or incorporate significant renovations through financially accessible phases.
+• The Progressive Improvement methodology allows families to build a safe home or incorporate significant renovations through financially accessible phases.
 At the same time, families are trained in home economics, home care, and self-construction.

-For 12 years we have been renting nine apartments in the Estela de Esperanzas building to families with a history of living in tenements, tenements, and boarding houses.
-After the COVID-19 crisis, the methodology was revised and now families are invited to join a Residence and Employment project, in which they are accompanied for one to three years to improve their employability and future housing solution.
+For 12 years we have been renting out nine apartments in the Estela de Esperanzas building to families with a history of living in tenements and boarding houses.
+After the COVID-19 crisis, the methodology was revised so that families are invited to join a Residence and Employment project where they are accompanied for one to three years to improve their employability and future housing solutions.
+This project continues to seek support in order to scale up and better respond to the issues experienced by hundreds of thousands of people who are left out of the formal rental market in the City of Buenos Aires.

 What you can do